-(r) Segment Information
+(s) Segment Information

 The Company's chief operating decision maker reviews the financial results of the Company in total when evaluating financial performance and for purposes of allocating resources.
-The Company has thus determined that it operates in a single cloud-based software solution reporting segment.
+The Company has thus determined that it operates in a single reporting segment.

-(s) Recently Adopted Accounting Standards
+(t) Recently Adopted Accounting Standards